-If you have an Apple ID, use it when you first set up iPod touch, and whenever you need to sign in to use an Apple service.
-If you don't already have an Apple ID, you can create one whenever you're asked to sign in.
+If you have an Apple ID, use it when you first set up iPad, and whenever you need to sign in to an Apple service.
+If you don't already have an Apple ID, you can create one now, or later when you're asked to sign in.